Episcopal Church of the Epiphany of San Carlos, California: Outreach and service

 National Outreach: Each year the Church of the Epiphany sends its youth on a mission trip to grow spiritually and engage in service.
 Before 2006 these trips went to Mexico, but since then missions have involved been coordinated with the Group Workcamps Foundation, and have involved home-repair projects such as roofing and painting, for low-income people living in U.S.

 International service: Epiphany supports human rights by signing and mailing letters supporting prisoners of conscience and victims of torture.
 Information for the letters is obtained through human rights organizations such as Amnesty International and Human Rights Watch.

 Education

 The Church of the Epiphany has served the education of young people with nursery, church school and multiple youth activities since it was founded in 1947.
 The staff includes a full-time youth minister and many volunteers.

 Music

 The Church of the Epiphany has a professional Director of Music, an organist, and frequently adds other professional musicians to augment its services.
 The Chapel Choir, made up of parish volunteers, performs each Sunday at the 10 am sung service, and youth choir also performs on special occasions.
-Musical facilities include a Praeludium III Galanti digital organ and an historic, 1927 Stretch A3 Steinway grand piano.
+Musical facilities include a Praeludium III Galanti digital organ and a historic, 1927 Stretch A3 Steinway grand piano.